 Part of successful donor engagement involves upgrading your donors.
 Upgrading simply means inspiring them to give a higher gift than they have in the past.
 There are several ways to encourage this, some more subtle than others.

 Start by optimizing your fundraising software.
-When it records the right data, you can leverage these details to inform your fundraising strategy, as well as identify promising candidates for upgrades.
+When it records the right data, you can leverage these details to inform your fundraising strategy.
+It can also help you identify promising candidates for upgrades.

 To effectively upgrade your donors, consider doing the following:

 - Add a suggested gift button to your custom donation form.
 For example, if a donor initially plans to make a $15 gift but the lowest suggested gift option is $25, this might inspire them to upgrade their donation to $25.

 - Provide the option to give a recurring gift.
 Recurring donations allow donors to agree on giving a set amount on a fixed timetable.
 If a donor opts into this program, your nonprofit will gain more over time from that donor than if they had just made a one-time gift.